-DARPA's Common Task Method - a virtuous cycle involving shared objectives, data, and evaluations - powered the successes.
-The cycle begins with ambitious technical challenges and quantitative performance targets established by DARPA and continues with data acquisition and annotation, parallel research efforts, and objective evaluations.
+annotation, parallel research efforts, and objective evaluations.
 Workshops are held to discuss evaluation results, data, technical approaches, and future directions; program managers make adjustments; and the cycle repeats until the program attains its goals or exhausts its funding.

 Objective performance evaluations were essential.
-From the mid-1980s onward, the National Institute of Technology (NIST) administered most of DARPA's official HLT performance evaluations.
+From the mid-1980s onward, the National Institute of Technology administered most of DARPA's official HLT performance evaluations.
 Working closely with DARPA and the research community, NIST defined evaluations to benchmark progress, selected test sets, created scoring software, administered evaluations, analyzed results, and organized workshops.

 Vast quantities of data were also critical.
-From the early 1990s onward, the Linguistic Data Consortium (LDC) - created via a DARPA grant - acquired, annotated, and distributed most of the speech and text data used in DARPA's HLT research and evaluations.
+From the early 1990s onward, the Linguistic Data Consortium (LDC; created via a DARPA grant) acquired, annotated, and distributed most of the speech and text data used in DARPA's HLT research and evaluations.
 The LDC's catalog currently contains terabytes of data spanning approximately 900 datasets.
-The 277 associated with the GALE program span Arabic, Chinese and English; include recordings and transcripts of broadcast news, broadcast conversations, and talk shows; and encompass newswire and magazine text, newsgroups and blogs, treebanks, lexicons, and more.
+The 277 datasets associated with the Global Autonomous Language Exploitation (GALE) program span Arabic, Chinese, and English; include recordings and transcripts of broadcast news, broadcast conversations, and talk shows; and encompass newswire and magazine text, newsgroups and blogs, treebanks, lexicons, and more.
 In addition to meeting DARPA program needs, DARPA-funded data have fueled a great deal of other important academic and industrial research.

 The Common Task Method was an enduring, energizing feature of all but one of the seminal programs described below.
 When DARPA opened HLT evaluations and workshops to interested research groups around the world, major contributions often came from researchers not funded by DARPA.
-This method has spread widely within artificial intelligence (AI) related fields, leading to literally hundreds of open technical challenges.
-But, in many areas (e.g., clinical, educational, legal applications) where such methods could be helpful, they remain rare or absent.
+This method has spread widely within artificial intelligence (AI)related fields, leading to literally hundreds of open technical challenges.
+But, in many areas (for example, clinical, educational, legal applications) where such methods could be helpful, they remain rare or absent.